joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 operation finishes) the transaction is rolled back.
 In that case, the original encryption key is still the encryption key for the database.

-The `reencrypt()` method can’t be used to remove encryption from a database.
+The `reencrypt()` method can't be used to remove encryption from a database.
-Passing a `null` value or encryption key that’s not a 16-byte ByteArray to the `reencrypt()` method results in an error.
+Passing a `null` value or encryption key that's not a 16-byte ByteArray to the `reencrypt()` method results in an error.

 </div>